OfeliaBeahan/spacetime/contributing.md

-Hi!
-Pull requests are welcome and always respected.
+Hi!!Pull requests are welcome and always respected.

 If the PR is a big one, or adds a new feature, please open an issue to ask questions first.